About John Hedge

 - major commercial transactions, particularly in the energy, resources and infrastructure sectors.

-John is listed as a notable practitioner for Competition/Antitrust in Chambers Asia Pacific 2017 and 2018, with Chambers noting the 'extensive, positive feedback, testifying to his mastery of merger clearance, infrastructure access and other competition matters' and is recommended in the Energy and Resources section of Doyle's Guide to the Australian Legal Profession.
+John is listed as a notable practitioner for Competition/Antitrust in Chambers Asia Pacific 2017-2019, with Chambers noting the 'extensive, positive feedback, testifying to his mastery of merger clearance, infrastructure access and other competition matters' and is recommended in the Energy and Resources section of Doyle's Guide to the Australian Legal Profession.

 Examples of John's recent relevant experience include: